Policy Number: TL201802-1.0 Version/Last Updated: 1.0 February 2018 Audience: Public Commencement: 18 November 2015 (reviewed 2018)

 Each school must ensure that students have the necessary parental permissions before they can engage in the use of social media.

-Creation of an SCS social media team or specific project account can only be done with the approval of the relevant Director and the Head of Communications.
+Creation of an SCS social media account for a SCS team or specific project can only be done with the approval of the relevant Director and the Head of the Marketing and Communications team.

-Staff must respect students’ rights to privacy, consistent with the relevant laws and regulations and student and parent choice.
+Staff members must respect student’s right to privacy, consistent with the relevant laws and regulations and student and parent choice.

 - 4.0 Procedures